 4.1.2.
 Provide clear and timely written instructions to the Processor regarding the Processed Data;

 4.1.3.
-Assist and cooperate, within a reasonable manner, with the Processor whenever required under the processing of the Processed Data, namely if it suspects of any data breach that could undermine the availability, integrity, privacy and/or security of the Processed Data;
+Assist and cooperate, in a reasonable manner, with the Processor whenever required under the processing of the Processed Data, namely if it suspects of any data breach that could undermine the availability, integrity, privacy, and/or security of the Processed Data;

 4.1.4.
 Inform the Processor of any restriction required to the processing of any Processed Data, regardless if required by a Data Subject or instructed by a relevant data protection supervisory authority;